MicrosoftDocs/azure-docs/articles/iot-operations/get-started/quickstart-upload-telemetry-to-cloud.md

 ## How did we solve the problem?

 In this quickstart, you used the data lake connector for Azure IoT MQ to ingest the data into a Microsoft Fabric lakehouse in the cloud.
-In the next quickstart, you use PowerBI to analyze the data in the lakehouse.
+In the next quickstart, you use Power BI to analyze the data in the lakehouse.

 ## Clean up resources